clj-commons/metrics-clojure/docs/source/healthchecks.rst

 HealthChecks
 ============

-``metrics-clojure-healthchecks`` will allow you to define and run healthcheck.
+``metrics-clojure-health`` will allow you to define and run healthcheck.

 example
 -------